Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 return status;
 ```

 More complex expressions are possible.
-For example, it’s not unusual to see the conditional operator used in a return expression:
+For example, it's not unusual to see the conditional operator used in a return expression:

 ```C
 return n >= 0 ? n : 0;
 ```

 When this statement is executed, the expression `n >= 0 ? n : 0` is evaluated first.
-The statement returns the value of `n` if it’s not negative; otherwise, it returns 0.
+The statement returns the value of `n` if it's not negative; otherwise, it returns 0.

-If the type of the expression in a `return` statement doesn’t match the function’s return type, the expression will be implicitly converted to the return type.
+If the type of the expression in a `return` statement doesn't match the function's return type, the expression will be implicitly converted to the return type.
 For example, if a function is declared to return an `int`, but the `return` statement contains a `double` expression, the value of the expression is converted to `int`.

 `return` statlements may appear in functions whose return type is `void`, provided that no expression is given: